panwaramita/Amita_Portfolio/README.md

 My portfolio project contains three tabs.

-* about:display a short introduction of the profile owner.
+* about: display a short introduction of the profile owner.
-* portfolio:display link to all the project done.
+* portfolio: display link to all the project done.
-* contact:provides the form to add the name email and message.
+* contact: provides the form to add the name email and message.

 This project use the Bootsrap 4 features.
-Therefore it provides responsive layout for desktop,tab and mobile screen.
+Therefore ,it provides responsive layout for desktop,tab and mobile screen.

 ## Technologies